Is The Texas Tuition Promise Fund for You?

 You Can Get More Out of Your Money

 The Texas Higher Education Coordinating Board reports that tuition costs in Texas on average rose 72% from 2003-2009.
-Buy Tuition Units now at today’s prices that can be redeemed at two- and four-year Texas public colleges and universities when your Beneficiary is ready for college and don’t worry about future tuition increases.
+Buy Tuition Units now at today’s prices that can be redeemed at mot two- and four-year Texas public colleges and universities (excluding medical and dental schools, health science centers and other health-related institutions) when your Beneficiary is ready for college and don’t worry about future tuition increases.

 Flexible Options and Payment Plans for any Budget